libp2p/docs/content/guides/getting-started/browser-to-browser.md

 - [Libp2p transports]({{< relref "/concepts/transports/overview" >}})
 - [GossipSub]({{< relref "/concepts/pubsub/overview" >}})

 Besides that, most of this guide will focus on js-libp2p, i.e. JavaScript.
-Go knowledge isn't strictly necessary, though it's useful for understanding the bootstrapper code.

 ## Step 1: Clone the repository and install dependencies